xmohammad1/hiddify-config/README.md

 everything is from the hiddify project, this is simply a fork of version 10.5.50

-fix show version on ssh menue
+fix show version on ssh menu

 fix forbidden_sites